con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > rdo rje lcags kyu zhags pa che/ /
 > [VM f.
 18r] rdo rje 'jigs byed 'jigs par byed/ /

-Victorious, with snare unfailing snare,
+With snare unfailing, most victorious,
-The great snatcher, the snare made of vajras,
+Great snatcher, snare consisting of vajras,
-The hook made of vajras, the supreme snare.[^66-1]
-! not smooth
+The vajra hook, the snare forever supreme.[^66-1]

-[^66-1]: A number of names in this verse correspond to well-known deities: Amoghapāśa (translated as 'with an unfailing snare') is a form of Lokeśvara, while Vajrapāśa (translated as 'the snare made of vajras') and Vajrāṅkuśa (translated as 'the hook made of vajras') are found as the door-keepers in a number of maṇḍalas.
+[^66-1]: A number of names in this verse correspond to well-known deities: Amoghapāśa (translated as 'with snare unfailing') is a form of Lokeśvara, while Vajrapāśa (translated as 'snare consisting of vajras') and Vajrāṅkuśa (translated as 'the vajra hook') are found as the door-keepers in a number of *maṇḍala*s.

 * VV: amoghapāsa = Bodhicitavajra; Vajrapāśa = Ratnasambhava; Mahāgraha = Vajranigaḍa/Amitābha; Vajrāṅkuśa = Akṣobhya; Mahāpāśa = Amoghasiddhi.
 VV appears to treat Vajrapāśa onwards as proper names, offering no breakdown.

-This concludes the twenty-four verses and three quarters showing the wisdom of the immaculate dharmadhātu.
+This concludes twenty-four verses and three quarters showing the wisdom of the immaculate dharmadhātu.

 ## 7. The mirror-like wisdom
-He is Vajrabhairava, the terrific, (66)
+He is terrific, Vajrabhairava, (66)

 * VV: vajrabhairavabhīkaraḥ is a dvandva